How Did Sri Lanka’s Economy Collapse in 2022? Causes & Economic Reforms

 Economic Background

-Starting in the 1970s, Sri Lanka started to liberalize its economic policies, and the government pushed for an open economy, in which goods and services would trade freely, and barriers to entry such as tariffs would break down.
-It wasn’t until after the end of the civil war in 2009, when the government defeated the Tamil Tigers—a separatist group seeking an autonomous state within Sri Lanka—that the economy started to gain momentum.
+In the 1970s, Sri Lanka began to liberalize its economic policies, and the government pushed for an open economy, in which goods and services would trade freely, and barriers to entry such as tariffs would break down.
+It wasn’t until after the end of the civil war in 2009 when the government defeated the Tamil Tigers—a separatist group seeking an autonomous state within Sri Lanka—that the economy started to gain momentum.

 In the post-conflict era (after 2009), economic growth briefly accelerated, and per-capita income doubled.
 But not every aspect of the economy was moving strongly.
 Sri Lanka is a resource-poor nation, and its reliance on agriculture adds little value to the economy.
 For decades, the government has been running fiscal and current account deficits, which means that it has relied heavily on borrowing to finance government spending, at times taking out loans with particularly high interest rates.